cityofasheville/ecovisio/README.md

 # ecovisio
-Connect to Eco-Visio API and load pedestrian and bycycle counts into db.
+Connect to Eco-Visio API and load pedestrian and bicycle counts into db.

 Run daily to pull bicycle and pedestrian counts and load them into database.